 - arrange business delegations and business conferences during visits by national representatives abroad and by foreign officials in Slovenia;

-- promote Slovenia as a location for foreign direct investment;
+- promote Slovenia as a location for FDI;

 - assist foreign businesses in establishing contacts with Slovenian businesses;

-- analyse the bilateral economic cooperation with other countries and provide advice on how to strengthen it;
+- analyse the bilateral economic cooperation with certain countries and advise on ways to strengthen it;

-- coordinate economic activities related to the EU, the OECD and other international organisations.
+- coordinate economic activities relating to the EU, the OECD and other international organisations.

 The key reference point for foreign investors and companies wishing to do business in Slovenia is the Slovenian Public Agency for Entrepreneurship, Internationalisation, Foreign Investment and Technology (SPIRIT Slovenia).

 The mission of SPIRIT Slovenia is to realise the strategic goals and guidelines of the development programmes of Slovenia as an innovative, technologically advanced, export-oriented and tourist destination that is attractive to foreign investors.
-SPIRIT Slovenia is also entrusted with regulatory, expert and development tasks aiming to make the Slovenian economy more competitive with regard to entrepreneurship, technological development, foreign investment, internationalisation and tourism.
+SPIRIT Slovenia is also entrusted with regulatory, expert and development tasks aimed at making the Slovenian economy more competitive with regard to entrepreneurship, internationalisation, foreign investment, and technological development.
 Foreign businesspeople can obtain support and advice from: